 Iliac vein stenosis

-About 80% of women with congested ovarian veins also have narrowing of the iliac vein.
+About 80% of women with congested ovarian veins also have a narrowing of the iliac vein.
 This narrowing blocks blood flow and contributes to varicosities.

 Symptoms of pelvic congestion

 Pelvic congestion causes one primary symptom: pain.
 The condition begins with general pelvic pain that may be dull or sharp.
-Many women find that their pain worsens throughout the day, then feels better after lying down all night.
+Many women find that their pain worsens throughout the day, then feel better after lying down all night.